-The landlords submitted the following evidentiary material:
+The landlord submitted the following evidentiary material:

-- A copy of the Proofs of Service of the Notice of Direct Proceeding for the tenants; - A copy of a residential tenancy agreement which was signed by the parties on September 18, 2010, indicating a monthly rent of \$900.00 due on the 30 or 31 day of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on November 1, 2011, with a stated effective vacancy date of November 11, 2011, for \$900.00 in unpaid rent.
+- A copy of the Proofs of Service of the Notice of Direct Proceeding for the tenants; - A copy of a residential tenancy agreement which was signed by the parties, indicating a monthly rent of \$1,227.00 due on the 1st day of the month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on January 5, 2012, with a stated effective vacancy date of January 18, 2012, for \$1,227.00 in unpaid rent; and - A copy of a rent receipt, dated January 23, 2012, showing payment of rent in full by the tenants, with the use of the phrase "for use and occupancy only."

-Documentary evidence filed by the landlords indicate that the tenants had failed to pay all rent owed and were served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door on November 1, 2011.
-Section 90 of the Act deems the tenants were served on November 4, 2011.
+Documentary evidence filed by the landlord indicate that the tenants had failed to pay all rent owed and were served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door on January 5, 2012.
+Section 90 of the Act deems the tenants were served on January 8, 2012.